gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_motors.rst

     # setup buggy
     buggy = BitBotXL.BitBotXLMotors()

-    buggy.right(speed=2, radius=40, duration=3000)
+    buggy.right(speed=2, tightness=4, duration=3000)

 ----

 .. admonition:: Tasks

     #.
-Write code to drive the buggy to the right at speed 4 in small circles of 5 cm radius.
+Write code to drive the buggy to the right at speed 4 in small circles.
     #.
-Write code to drive the buggy to the right at speed 7 in medium circles of 80 cm radius.
+Write code to drive the buggy to the right at speed 7 in medium circles.
     #.
 Write code to drive the buggy to the right at speed 10 in circles of increasing size.
-Use a range function to increase the radius every 4 seconds from 10 to 100 in steps of 10.
+Use a range function to decrease the tightness every 4 seconds from 10 to 1 in steps of 2.

 ----